d-eff/etadyalp/README.md

 a playdate project baseline

-first time setup:
+**first time setup:**
-install the playdate sdk
+1. install the playdate sdk
-add PLAYDATE_SDK_PATH to your shell config
+2. add PLAYDATE_SDK_PATH to your shell config (on osx defaults to /Users//Developer/PlaydateSDK)
-  (on osx defaults to /Users/<you>/Developer/PlaydateSDK) install Extension: Playdate by Orta edit the library path in .vscode/settings.json
+3. install Extension: Playdate by Orta
+4. edit the library path in .vscode/settings.json